 Course Requirements.
 A total of seven courses combined from the Program in Visual Arts and the Department of Art and Archaeology, as follows:

 a) Three visual arts studio courses, in at least two different media, and at least one 300- or 400-level course.

 b) VIS 392 Issues in Contemporary Art.
 This course is required for all Program 2 and certificate students.
 The course coincides with admission to the junior studios and concentrates on the history, challenges, and rewards of studio practice.
 Through readings, discussions, studio critiques, and a culminating exhibition of artist’s books, VIS 392 provides the context and the work ethic for each student’s independent creative development, as well as beginning to be able to articulate the historical precedents and ambitions of their work.

-c) VIS 416 Exhibition Issues and Methods/VIS417 Fall Film Seminar.
-These courses provide a formal structure in which Program 2 and certificate students will present, discuss, and develop ideas parallel to their senior thesis exhibitions.
-VIS417 can be counted as a cognate for VIS392.
+c) VIS 416 Exhibition Issues and Methods.
+This course provides a formal structure in which Program 2 and certificate students will study, present, and discuss various ideas, for exhibiting art and the issues those strategies raise.

 d) One art and archaeology course in the modern period (19th century to the present).

 e) One course that is either a VIS studio course or an ART course covering any period of study.